pa3hcm/metar2300/README.md

 # metar2300

 PHP code which reads your WS2300 weather station and converts into a nice METAR string.

 # Description

-This PHP library implements the METAR format described in the "Federal Meteorological Handbook No. 1 - Surface Weather Observations and Reports" (FCM-H1-2005) [1] for weather stations that are supported by the Open2300 software [2,3].
-Since the ws2300 series weather stations only support a subset of the parameters used in a METAR, only these parts of the FCM-H1-2005 are implemented.
-Other parameters are not supported.
+This PHP library implements the METAR [1] format for weather stations that are supported by the Open2300 software [2].
+Since the ws2300 series weather stations only support a subset of the parameters used in METAR, only these parts are implemented.

-It basically provides functions to create a METAR based on data stored in a MySQL table which is maintained by mysql2300, which is part of Open2300.
+It basically provides functions to create a METAR based on data stored in a MySQL table which is filled by mysql2300, which is part of Open2300.
 The idea is that you have a weather station that is connected to a linux computer running mysql2300 every minute.
 The data is stored in a table, which is parsed by this library to create the requested METAR.